 "He's a top fantastic player.
 "We had him training at Tottenham and it was amazing to have him round the place.
 He is absolute class."

-QPR remains at the bottom of the Premier League, without a win so far this season, and the former Tottenham manager says the Rs need to start picking up points straight away.
+QPR remain bottom of the Premier League, without a win so far this season, and the former Tottenham manager, says they need to start picking up points straight away.